Accessibility Tools

 WHAM – Happy Accidents: A Bob Ross Painting Workshop

 WHAM – Happy Accidents: A Bob Ross Painting WorkshopMAY 10 & OCT 4 1:00 pm – 4:00 pm Join certified Bob Ross instructor, Bobbi Cosby, for a guided course on how to paint a Bob Ross original design. $55 per person.
 Instruction and all supplies provided.
 Online Pre-Registration is required.
-Registration begins March 6 (May 10 Workshop) and August 20 (October 4 Workshop) via ENCORE.Participants will be painting “Milky Way”, shown below:
+Registration begins March 6 (May 10 Workshop) and August 20 (October 4 Workshop) via ENCORE.Participants for the October 4 workshop will be painting “September Song”, shown below:

 Continue reading